voidstarsec/hw-hacking-lab/VSS 2023 Guide to Building a Hardware Hacking Lab.md

 - [SMD Soldering Tutorial](https://www.youtube.com/watch?v=fYInlAmPnGo)
 - [BGA Reflowing for Absolute Beginners](https://www.youtube.com/watch?v=0zq98wqEZlo)

+Hackaday has a great article [here](https://hackaday.com/2023/03/23/working-with-bgas-soldering-reballing-and-rework/) about SMD rework and reballing.

 # Multimeter

 Regardless of the types of components and targets that you're working on, you will need a multimeter.
 This is what you will use for your initial survey of your device for things such as measuring voltage, resistance, and current and checking for continuity.
 When choosing a multimeter, make sure that you review the available voltage and current ranges and that they match the ranges of your expected targets.
 Some multimeters will also have an "auto-range" feature, which will attempt to automatically select the appropriate range for measuring voltage/current/resistance, etc. This feature can be helpful when measuring unknown voltages; it will save you a few button presses when measuring points on a target.
 The two multimeters listed below are the ones that I keep in my toolbox.
 I have also included different probes sets, allowing smaller pads/pins to be measured.